shuvo009/asynchronous-communication-between-client-apigateway-and-microservices/README.md

 ```
 npm install
 ```
-Step 5: Rull all together
+Step 5: Run all together

 ## How it works